fmillion-mnsu/cs401-f24/G_ASSIGN3.md

 This is a **group** project - only **one** submission per group is required.

 The due date for this assignment is **Wednesday, October 23** at **11:59 PM**.

-## Resources

-This assignment only scratches the surface of the breadth of information available via simple interfaces such as the files in `/proc` and `/sys`.
-You can install the package `lshw` if you want to try a very comprehensive system information tool that extracts a large amount of information via these interfaces.

-Also note that nearly every other tool that presents information about your system is using these interfaces to obtain that information.
-Commands such as `free`, `top`/`htop`, `uptime`, `uname` and so on are all simply accessing the data provided by these virtual files!